Dreajar/TetrisZero/README.md

 * Community Resources: Overcoming this hurdle was greatly facilitated by the wealth of community resources available, including blogs, discussions, videos, and Reddit posts.
 These resources provided practical insights and solutions to specific issues I encountered.
 * Learning Curve: Through persistence and learning from the community, I gained a deeper understanding of async programming, which is now a fundamental part of my skill set.

-Tokio
-* Differences from Standard Library: Using tokio::net::TcpStream for network communication was challenging at first because of its differences from the standard library's std::net::TcpStream.
-The async nature of tokio's networking required a different approach to handling connections and data transfer.
-* Adapting to Async I/O: I had to adapt my thinking and coding style to work with async I/O operations, which involved understanding concepts like async read and write operations, handling async streams, and managing tasks and their lifecycles.
-* Tokio's Learning Resources: The tokio documentation and community examples were invaluable in helping me grasp the necessary concepts and implement a robust server capable of handling multiple players concurrently.
+Borrow Checker
+* Adjusting to Borrow Checker: Coming from a C++ background, I initially struggled with Rust's borrow checker.
+It was a paradigm shift to think in terms of ownership, borrowing, and lifetimes rather than manual memory management.
+* Overcomplicating with Boxes and Cells and RefCells: In an attempt to circumvent the borrow checker, I utilized Box, Cell, and RefCell, which led to a proliferation of bugs and a more complex codebase than necessary.
+* Realization and Redesign: After spending considerable time wrestling with these issues, I realized that the root cause was an overcomplicated design.
+I took a step back and reevaluated my approach to design, focusing on simplicity and embracing Rust's ownership model.

+Learning and Adaptation
+* Over Complexity: I learned the importance of simplicity in design, especially when working with Rust.
+Instead of trying to force-fit C++-style solutions, I started to think in terms of Rust's idioms and patterns.
+* Embracing Ownership: By fully embracing Rust's ownership and borrowing principles, I was able to write code that was not only more in line with Rust's philosophy but also safer and easier to understand.
+* Iterative Refinement: I adopted an iterative approach to design, frequently revisiting and refining my code to ensure it adhered to Rust's principles without sacrificing functionality.
+* Improved Code Quality: The redesign led to a cleaner, more maintainable codebase that was less prone to bugs and more idiomatic to Rust.
+* Deepened Understanding: This process deepened my understanding of Rust's core concepts and improved my ability to leverage them effectively in my code, even in other languages.

 Machine Learning
+This project is called TetrisZero because there was supposed to be a singleplayer mode where you'd get to play against an AI.
+However,
 * ML Ecosystem: Rust's machine learning ecosystem is not as mature as that of Python or C++.
 This made it difficult to implement advanced AI for the single-player mode against bots.
 * Foreign Function Interface (FFI): Interfacing Rust with other languages, particularly for machine learning models, was a complex task.
 The FFI with Python, while possible, was not straightforward and required careful management to avoid performance overheads.
 Similarly, interfacing with C or C++ for leveraging existing ML libraries resulted in large file sizes, which are often binary executables or libraries that need to be dynamically linked.

+Tokio
+* Differences from Standard Library: Using tokio::net::TcpStream for network communication was challenging at first because of its differences from the standard library's std::net::TcpStream.
+The async nature of tokio's networking required a different approach to handling connections and data transfer.
+* Adapting to Async I/O: I had to adapt my thinking and coding style to work with async I/O operations, which involved understanding concepts like async read and write operations, handling async streams, and managing tasks and their lifecycles.
+* Tokio's Learning Resources: The tokio documentation and community examples were invaluable in helping me grasp the necessary concepts and implement a robust server capable of handling multiple players concurrently.

 # Lessons Learned
 * Language Interoperability: The project highlighted the importance of language interoperability when integrating specialized libraries or functionalities not yet available in Rust.